johnwcowan/pdp8x/arch.md

 and the 16 least significant bits
 (the least significant halfword).

-The representation of the integer is twos-complement, like most machines today.
+The representation of integers is twos-complement, like most machines today.
 That is, a word is negated by bitwise-NOTting it and then adding 1 to the result.

 We write numeric values either as signed decimal numbers or as unsigned hexadecimal values starting with 0x.
 This is different from PDP-8 architecture descriptions, which use octal numbers, grouping the 12 bits as 4 groups of 3.

-We can also write them as decimal numbers with a decimal point or exponent or both, in which case they they are tepresented ss IEEE float32 values
+Floats are written as decimal numbers with a decimal point or exponent or both.

 In order to talk about individual bits, we speak of the 0x8000_0000 bit (most significant and the sign bit),